Photographing wax celebrities and historical figures at Madame Tussauds Singapore.

 Playing Photographer to the Famous and Rich!

-A selection of my pics from the visit.
+A selection of my “celebrity pics” from the visit.
 I took way more than these, of course.

 After the visit, I headed over to Siloso Beach to check out the Magical Shores light-up.

 The entire beachfront was packed!
-As I ended up not taking enough pictures to do up a post, I’ll just leave two here.
+I also ended up not taking enough pictures to do a post, so I’ll just leave two here.

 It was a relaxing way to end my excursion with.

-Madame Tussauds Singapore is currently open from Thursday to Monday from 10 am to 6 pm.
+Madame Tussauds Singapore is currently open from daily from 10 am to 6 pm.
 (Last entry at 5 pm).
 Check their website for details on the different ticket packages available.